Specifyapp/parsers/parsers/to-tailwind/README.md

   // Whole config
   theme: {
     extend: {
-      // add the colors only from specify
+      // add the colors only from Specify
       colors: themeBySpecify.colors,
       spacing: {
-        // use the spacing from specify and add a custom spacing ...themeBySpecify.spacing
+        // use the spacing from Specify and add a custom spacing ...themeBySpecify.spacing
         'custom-spacing': '8px',
       }